ZiadJ/knockoutjs-reactor/README.md

 And to make several exclusions we can pass them as an array instead.

 Unlike the <b>ko.computed</b> function however no listeners are created for subcribables within the evaluator function.
-So we don't have to concerned about creating unintended triggers anymore.
+So we don't have to concerned about creating unintended triggers anymore as the code gets more complex.

 Finally pausing and resuming our reactor can be done like so: